 Swim to Survive

-Our free swimming program for BIPOC individuals and families in the Waterloo Region teaches essential water safety skills while building confidence and life-saving abilities.
+A free 8-week swimming program for Black and racialized individuals and families in Waterloo Region — building life-saving water safety skills, confidence, and access to aquatic spaces.

 About the Program